exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 would today recognize as one U.S. dollar.

 ![](/images/21-lessons/us-silver-dollar-note-smaller.png)
-<center>A 1928 U.S. silver dollar.
+<center v-pre>A 1928 U.S. silver dollar.
 'Payable to the bearer on demand.'
 Picture credit to the National Numismatic Collection at the Smithsonian Institution</center>

 Note that the 1928 U.S. silver dollar above still goes by the name of *silver certificate*, indicating that this is indeed simply a document